 Pursuant to Colo.
 Rev. Stat. §24-4-103(2), The Division of Real Estate (DRE) must also establish a representative group of participants with an interest in the subject of our rulemaking to submit views or participate informally in discussions on the proposals under consideration or to participate in the public rulemaking proceedings on the proposed rules.
 In an effort to ensure early stakeholder engagement DRE utilizes these groups to solicit input prior to filing Notices of Proposed Rulemaking with the Secretary of State.
 The type of early stakeholder engagement performed by DRE ultimately depends on the unique circumstances of each potential rule-making, but typically includes one or more of the following:

-- E-mail “blast” notifications with working drafts of rules, including questions for
+- E-mail “blast” notifications with working drafts of rules, including questions for consideration;

 - Open Forums to discuss preliminary concepts/ideas;

 The overarching goal is to assure interested parties have easy and early notification and opportunity to submit comments or questions for meaningful consideration and discussion on rules and regulations.

 Citizens can be involved in both the drafting of proposed rules and the revision of such rules after they have been formally noticed for potential promulgation.
 To sign-up as a stakeholder for DRE please contact Deputy Directory Eric Turner, via email at firstname.lastname@example.org.

 You also have the right to petition for the issuance, amendment, or repeal of a rule.
 This provides you the opportunity to identify problematic rules and to help us improve efficiency.
 The “Petition for Rulemaking” must be submitted to us directly to email@example.com and is open to public inspection.
 Action on a petition is at our discretion; but when we undertake rulemaking on a matter, all related petitions for the issuance, amendment, or repeal of rules must be considered and acted upon in the same proceeding.